BALI STREET MUMS

 As she walked around with Kim, she saw where the children lived, she met their parents, she saw how they were making glass bottles from the empties on the rubbish dump and she saw the size of the bags they have to fill each day with recycling - those bags are taller than she is and for each bag filled with recycling, they get approximately £1 per bag.
 It really gave her a lot to think about.

 When Lynette got home it took a while to integrate what she'd seen and how she could help more.
-The normal life she and her family have in Bali is such a far cry from the life those families have at the rubbish dump.
+The normal life she and her family have is such a far cry from the life those families have at the rubbish dump.

-Lynette became the Patron of Bali Street Mums in July, so she can do more for the foundation in terms of raising awareness, speaking about the situation here, getting sponsorship for the children and organising beautiful experiences for them.
+in 2021, Lynette became the Patron of Bali Street Mums in July, so she can do more for the foundation in terms of raising awareness, speaking about the situation here, getting sponsorship for the children and organising beautiful experiences for them.